 Very high humidity can ruin your guitar as severely as an excessively dry atmosphere.
 Hence, it is crucial to avoid exposing your guitar to extreme humidity levels.

-Certain guitarists think that a dry environment will intensify a guitar’s tone, but that is false.
+Certain guitarists think that a dry environment will intensify a guitarโ€™s tone, but that is false.
 While natural aging causes cell crystallization and hardening of the wood which results in a louder and more dynamic sound, it has nothing to do with dryness, which will only cause damage and require structural repairs within the long term.

 A guitar humidifier is a device that evenly disperses water vapor within your guitar case, and in most cases actually inside of the guitar itself.
 They do this in several ways but essentially they are made of something very absorbent which either comes able to install or needs to be wet.

 Some guitar humidifiers use a dampened sponge or other materials with a sponge-like consistency.
 Certain ones are man-made, but many of them are naturally originated composites.
 Some use salts or clay and others use more sophisticated composites that have been lab designed to have properties specifically fit for function.
-These can be in the forms of crystals, beads, or jellies.
-Some are engineered with materials that have superior absorbency and extra high water retention.
-Guitar humidifiers have immensely high capabilities for an item so simple.

 The porous component is then put in a container to stop the water from touching the instrument itself.
 Then it can securely create an adequate humid environment inside of your guitar case.
 Ideally, you want your guitar to be sealed and packed away somewhere as when left on stands there is always a chance it could be knocked over and damaged.